au-ee/fosdem-lyrics/server/README.md

 - https://live.fiftysix.site - A static web site which subscribes to a message broker to show content received through messages

 - https://live.fiftysix.site/nats - Reverse proxy for the system status site of the nats broker

+- https://live.fiftysix.site/emqx/ - Reverse proxy for the web interface of the EMQX broker

 Caddy automatically acquires a Let's Enyrypt TLS certificate for the site `live.fiftysix.site` which is also mapped to the NATS server container (see below).